ARTbio/Run-Galaxy/docs/GalaxyKickStart.md

 - Connect to your ansible-deployed "GalaxyKickStart" instance:

     Just click on the url displayed in your Google Cloud Engine Console.

+- Connect to your server as an admin:

+    This time, ansible and the GalaxyKickStart playbook already programmatically registered an admin user.
+Just use the `admin@galaxy.org:admin` as credentials (user:password)

 #### the run_galaxykickstart.sh script explained